chriskaukis/bacon_number/README.md

 ## Todo
 * Tests
-* Convert to using the Wikipedia JSON API or alternatively
+* Convert to using the Wikipedia JSON API or in addition to
 * Graphical representation of the path(s) taken to the target
+* Error handling
+* Command line interface

 ## Requirements